-Used equipment items are sold with a warranty covering parts & labour, we do not warrant customer miss-use.
+Used equipment items are sold with a warranty covering parts & labour, we do not warrant customer misuse.
 See below LAMCO Approved USED Equipment Warranty.

-All new equipment is covered by the manufacturers warranty and can be returned direct back to the manufacture.
+All new equipment is covered by the manufacturer’s warranty and can be returned directly back to the manufacturer.

-All goods remain the property of LAM Communications Ltd until paid and delivered by LAMCO or either by a third party carrier or delivered to the shop counter signed ‘Click & Collect’.
+All goods remain the property of LAM Communications Ltd until paid and delivered by LAMCO or either by a third party carrier or returned to the shop counter signed ‘Click & Collect’.
 Money has been paid and funds have cleared our bank.
-‘Royal Bank of Scotland.
-Please be aware that we retail on other external platforms and some items maybe out of stock and are undeliverable.
-In this case we advise you contact our sales office on 01226 361700 before ordering.
+‘HSBC’.
+Please be aware that we retail on other external platforms and some items may be out of stock and are undeliverable.
+In this case, we advise you to contact our sales office on 01226 361700 before ordering.